astro-fusion/astro-blogs/20_Transit/09_Ketu_Transit/200903_Ketu_transit_3rd_House_from_natal_moon.md

 ---
 title: Ketu transit 3rd House from natal moon
 description: |
    When Ketu transits the 3rd house from the natal Moon, it generally brings positive outcomes such as overcoming enemies, increased income, and courage.
 However, there is a risk of venereal and skin diseases, despite gaining fame and living an aristocratic life.
+This period enhances your determination and ability to communicate with depth.'
 pubDate: '2024-09-19'
+author: "Gemini 3 Pro"
 ---

 # The Effects of Ketu's Transit Through the 3rd House from Natal Moon in Vedic Astrology